victorbenichoux/ticktock/README.md

 clock.tock()
 ```

-This will print
+This will print:
 ```
-⏱️ [3-5] 1ms count=1
+⏱️ [3-5] 50us count=1
 ```
-Indicating that lines 3-5 take <1ms to run.
+Indicating that lines 3-5 took <50us to run.

+You can use `ticktock` arbitrarily deep inside you Python code and still get meaningful timing information.

-If the timed snippet is called multiple times (for example within a loop), measured times will be aggregated and printed periodically (every 2 seconds by default).
+When the timer is called multiple times (for example within a loop), measured times will be aggregated and printed periodically (every 2 seconds by default).

 As a result, the following code: